 Blvd Kukulkan Km 21 - 26, Punta Nizuc, Cancun, Quintana Roo, Mexico

-The latest addition to the Cancun luxury hotel scene, Nizuc displays stunning design, six restaurants, and a gorgeous bay a short hop from the airport.
+At the southern end of the Cancun hotel zone, Nizuc displays stunning design, six restaurants, and a gorgeous bay a short hop from the airport.

 The first thing you notice entering Nizuc is the lush tropical landscaping and the modern architectural details.
 Next is the courteous staff, from valet, to concierge, to butler and on to the rest of the staff — everyone is extra friendly.

 The lobby is beautiful, with a touch of the rustic, but luxurious.
 There are water vistas, ponds, and fountains everywhere.
 Looking out one end of the lobby you see the small bay that fronts the resort then, beyond that, the many colors of the Mexican Caribbean.
 The resort's name is Mayan for dog's nose — due to the shape of the bay and peninsula.